I move: "That the Bill be now read a Second Time."

 I wish to make two points right at the head.
 The first concerns the definition of "professional".
 I was horrified to hear of the Brazilian church where an attempt was made to convert a young Brazilian person.
 They are wonderful people.
 They are also so physically beautiful.
 They are a great adornment to the gay community in this country.
 I was really horrified by what happened.
 Despite the fairly lengthy and exhaustive list of people who are described as "professional", I wonder whether the person in charge of the church in question would be caught by it.
 I am not sure it all.

-The Minister said we need an evidence base to establish the prevalence of conversion therapy.
+The Minister of State said we need an evidence base to establish the prevalence of conversion therapy.
 That would be very interesting.
 It will be a very useful guide but one case is too many.
 We already have evidence of at least one and perhaps quite a few others.
 I have a very large volume of email correspondence from people all over Ireland.
 This is not a Dublin problem.
 It affects every county of our Republic.